QBiz Leads AI

 Does ChatGPT search the web every time I ask it something?

 No. Most answers come from the model's existing training with no live search.
-OpenAI says ChatGPT "will automatically search the web if your question might benefit from information on the web" (OpenAI Help Center), and in Profound's analysis only about 18% of conversations triggered at least one web search (Profound, 2026).
+OpenAI says ChatGPT "will automatically search the web if your question might benefit from information on the web" (OpenAI Help Center)[2], and published tracking suggests only a minority of conversations trigger a web search at all.
 A live search is the exception, which is exactly why the moment it happens is worth optimising for.

 Why does the first question matter so much more than later ones?

 Because that is where live search and citation concentrate.
-Profound measured citations on 12.6% of first turns, falling to 4.5% by turn 10 and 3.0% by turn 20, and summarised it as turn 1 being "2.5x more likely to trigger citations than turn 10, and nearly 4x more likely than turn 20" (Profound, 2026).
+One published analysis by Profound, an AI-visibility vendor whose exact figures reflect its own sample, measured citations on 12.6% of first turns, falling to 4.5% by turn 10 and 3.0% by turn 20, so the opening turn is several times likelier to carry a citation than a late one (Profound, 2026)[1].
 Opening questions tend to need fresh facts; follow-ups tend to be clarifications that do not.

 What counts as an opening question for my business?